Places to Stay in Cape Tribulation

 6. cape trib farm stay

-There is also a farmhouse kitchen with wood fire pizza oven.
-This is the main communal area where guests often sit and relax with a cuppa and chat with other guests.
+There is also a communal kitchen and dining area where guests can sit and relax with a cuppa.

 travel nq fast facts: